 Conclusion

 Optimising TYPO3 for AI does not mean writing for machines instead of humans.
-It means building a codebase that works better for both sides: for agents, because they can work more precisely with less context, and for teams, because architectural decisions become more visible and repeatable.
+It means building a codebase that works better for both: for agents, because they can work more precisely with less context, and for teams, because architectural decisions become more visible and repeatable.

-TYPO3 brings an advantage to the table that is often overlooked in the discussion: the Core is already modernising in the right direction.
-The Schema API, strict types, PSR-14 Events, and the Content Blocks infrastructure are not promises for the future – they are available and ready for production use.
-The question is not whether the investment is worthwhile, but how quickly you can bridge the gap between the Core foundation and your project architecture.
+TYPO3 has one advantage that is often overlooked in this debate: the Core is already modernising in the right direction.
+The Schema API, strict types, PSR-14 Events, and the Content Blocks infrastructure are not promises for the future; they are here now and ready for production.
+The question is not whether the investment pays off, but how quickly you can close the gap between the Core foundation and your own project architecture.

 The three strongest levers on the project side remain: less boilerplate (Property Hooks, Content Blocks), more explicit contracts (Typed Properties, PHP attributes, Schema API), and mechanical safeguards (Harness Engineering with PHPStan, tests, and CI gates).

-If you want to assess your existing TYPO3 codebase to see where AI is still being hindered today, a focused architecture review for TYPO3 projects is the fastest starting point.
+If you want to assess your existing TYPO3 codebase and find out where AI agents are still being held back, a focused architecture review for TYPO3 projects is the fastest place to start.